|Advertising Red Books

 |Stateman's Yearbook (SYBWorld)

 Integrates over 85,000 diverse topics of data and facts from over 10,000 sources onto a single professional platform.
-Provides business customers, researchers, and the academic community with direct access to relevant quantitative facts on agriculture, finance, politics, and many more areas of interest.
+The database provides business customers, researchers, and the academic community with direct access to relevant quantitative facts on agriculture, finance, politics, and many more areas of interest.

 |Statistical Abstract of the United States